MarioKartCentral/MarioKartCentral/docs/backend.md

                 row = await cursor.fetchone()
                 return row[0] if row else None
 ```

-Commands that modify data should be decorated with `@save_to_command_log` to enable:
-- Audit trails for tracking changes
-- Debugging of production issues
-- Data recovery capabilities

-Note: Commands that handle sensitive data (like password hashes or auth tokens) should not use `@save_to_command_log` to prevent logging private information.

 Commands are organized by domain (auth, players, teams, etc) and both the `api` and `worker` projects expose a `handle` function to execute commands with the necessary dependencies.